causa-primera/cp-core-02-functionalism-internal-defeat/EN/THESIS.en.md

 - This is a scaffold release: core thesis + argument map + glossary.
 - It does not settle the metaphysics of mind or consciousness.
 - It does not claim that non-human responsible subjects are impossible.
 It claims that **functional role alone** is not enough to ground responsibility attribution without importing normative structure.

+[Inference]

+# cp-core-02 — Functionalism: Internal Defeat (v0.1.0)

+Strong functionalism about agency is internally defeated for responsibility attribution: it cannot justify owned commitment vs output without importing normativity/governance external to functional role.
+This repo states the negative result and aligns it with core-01 (S→E→K) and core-03 (apparatus constraints).